Important Note: Unless

 separate enclosure as shown in the above pictures.
 As you'll

-note, the unit has 4 (currently unmarked) LED's across the top (VFO-A,
+note, the prototype unit (just sold) has 4 unmarked LED's across the top (VFO-A,

 VFO-B, SPLIT and LOCK), a red and a black push button, the tuning knob